Earn WooCommerce Amazon Affiliates Commission with Your Product Reviews Site: The Complete Guide

 - hot tubs (!)

-While these examples are fairly disparate, they all have a couple of features in common:
+These examples are fairly disparate, but they all have a couple of features in common:

-- There is a lot of choice involved for products in each category with no obvious “best” product.
+- Customers have a lot of choice, with no obvious “best” product.
 Furthermore, all the products are fairly similar in outcomes.
 A consumer wanting to buy a guitar is plausibly confused and will search for reviews – this is where you come in.

-- These are all relatively expensive items.
+- Each item is relatively expensive.
 You earn a fixed commission from Amazon, so the higher the price of the product, the higher your commission.

-- There is a good selection of all of these products for sale on Amazon.
+- Amazon offers a good selection of all these products.
 To run a WooCommerce Amazon affiliates website you must, obviously, be able to link to Amazon products.

 How to choose the right niche